AsifArmanRahman/to-pypi-using-flit/README.md

 # to-pypi-using-flit
- An action to build and publish Python 🐍 package to PyPI using Flit.
+ An action to build and publish Python 🐍 packages to PyPI using Flit.

 ## Usage